facebook

 Layer with rugs

-Keely Smith advises layering a rug under the daybed to help define the space and add warmth and texture.
+Keely Smith advises layering a rug under the daybed to help define the space and add warmth and texture, making the area look great.
 A colorful or patterned rug can add visual interest to the area.

 Use as a room divider